 Many people have asked us all sorts of why, what, and how questions about Bibleworld and our invovlement.
 We will provide a bit of background.
-Ross and I met in 1990 while both working at Rotorua hospital, Ross as a Medical Scientist and I, Sarah, worked as an Occupational Therapist.
-We married in 1991.
-In 1995, we began studying at the Bible College of Victoria in Melbourne, Australia, where we both completed a four year Bachelor of Ministries degree (honours).
-Throughout this time, we both felt led to become involved in Biblical teaching, particularly with adults.
+From 1995, we spent four years overseas studying full time at the Bible College of Victoria in Melbourne, Australia where we both gained Bachelor of Ministries Honours degrees.
+Since then we have both completed a Masters degree in Theological studies.

 In 2006, we had the fantastic privilege of travelling to Italy, Greece, Israel, Jordan and Turkey to see many of the places where Biblical events took place.
 Some years later we had the opportunity of spending several weeks participating in a Roman era archaeological dig on the island of Menorca.
 We have also travelled to America and Europe to visit and learn from a range of museums with a biblical focus or with significant ancient artefacts that relate to the Biblical era.
-In 2009, we began experimenting with model making, starting with making a simple village house.
-This was followed by the 1:72 scale model of a city under siege, with around 180 small hand painted figures.
-Since then we have refined our techniques and constructed many more models.
+We have a strong interest in learning about Biblical history and culture, and developing interactive activities.
+Since 2009, we have had a passionate interest in creating scale models depicting life in Biblical times.

 The Bibleworld trust is not affiliated with any particular church, denomination or organisation.
-We aim to provide a place that welcomes people from all church and non-church backgrounds.
-Ross and I currently attend Lakes Church here in Rotorua.
+We aim to provide resources for people from all church and non-church backgrounds.

 Ross and Sarah Nightingale (Bibleworld founders and trustees)